mbcse/eliza/README.md

 1. Open `packages/core/src/defaultCharacter.ts` to modify the default character.
 Uncomment and edit.

 2. To load custom characters:
-    - Use `pnpm start --characters="path/to/your/character.json"`
+    - Use `npm start --characters="path/to/your/character.json"`
     - Multiple character files can be loaded simultaneously
 3. Connect with X (Twitter)
     - change `"clients": []` to `"clients": ["twitter"]` in the character file to connect with X